My poster submission to the 20th Annual SQuInT Workshop.

 My research of interest is about the physics nature and implementations of information processing, which I regard as a foundation of efficiently solving some of the complicated problems that have been or will be throttling our society's continuous development--these

-problems are ranging from energy harvesting, material engineering to social network dynamics, which are usually computationally hard and resource-costly to predict using conventional techniques.
+problems are ranging from energy harvesting, material engineering to social network dynamics, which are usually computationally hard and resource-costly to model using conventional techniques.

-As testbeds, my starting point of the theoretical research builds on atomic and microscopic systems that are likely to be controllable and examinable in physics labs by our dedicated experimental collaborators.
+As a testbed, my starting point of the theoretical research builds on atom-nanophotonic quantum interfaces that are likely to be nanofabricated and controllable in physics labs by our dedicated experimental collaborators.

 Beside my focus of research, I am also interested in extracting the information and the Tao of the nature and the realistic world, which, I hope,